 - If a store does not carry an item that you want chances are that you can still get it from them.
 Just ask.
 It is a very good possibility that the store can special order it for you.
 Though, you might have to buy the full case of it depending on the store.

-- Buying things that are on a special display outside the regular shelf will not always be at reduced retail.
+- Buying things that are on a special display outside the regular shelf will not always be at reduced retail price.
 Sometimes that product will be at regular price.

 - Items that are on ad price the week before will sometimes carry over the next week on sale to deplete inventory.
 This is very common in highly perishable departments like produce, deli, meat and bakery